A firetruck caught on fire in Texas

 (CNN)Who do you call when a firetruck catches on fire?

-A fire department in Texas had to put a fire on one of its own vehicles on Thursday after its newest firetruck became engulfed in flames.
+A fire department in Texas had to put out a fire on one of its own vehicles on Thursday after its newest firetruck became engulfed in flames.

 The truck had been taken to a truck chassis manufacturer to undergo warranty work, the Snyder Volunteer Fire Department wrote in a Facebook post.